General Cardiology Fellowship

 The postdoctoral training program in Cardiovascular Medicine at Stanford is a multi-faceted experience, designed for those individuals with an interest in developing an academic career.
 Intensive training in invasive and noninvasive clinical cardiologic techniques, and in basic and clinical cardiovascular research, individually tailored, prepares each fellow to pursue his/her career at the forefront of cardiology.

-Program Director: John Giacomini, MD
+Associate Program Director: Christiane Haeffele, MD

 For further information, contact our fellowship coordinator Laura Dodera at (650) 725-4177.